-How to store, wear and wash your silk scarf
+How best to store your silk scarf

 Designer scarves are an investment piece for your wardrobe.
 An heirloom you will want to pass down to your children.
 An icon of luxury, the classic silk scarf represents quality, craftsmanship and timeless style.
 So before you set out to buy your next silk scarf, learn how to preserve the condition of your scarf, to maintain colour, strength and above all its value.
 How you store, wear and wash your silk will also help the longevity of your silk’s life.
 While scarves are easy to store and extremely versatile, keeping them in great condition is extremely important, as stains and tears greatly devalue the piece.